CIA Gina Haspel's Thailand torture ties

 But they needed somewhere to do it.
 In December 2014 the US Senate Select Committee on Intelligence (SSCI) published an executive summary of a confidential 6,000 page report on these techniques.

-The place where Abu Zubaydah and at least two other high-value detainees were interrogates is referred to only as Detention Site Green.
+The place where Abu Zubaydah and at least two other high-value detainees were interrogated is referred to only as Detention Site Green.

 Thailand is not named as the host country.
 US and Thai officials have consistently denied the existence of such a facility, although the Thai denials have at times been less than wholehearted.